Go to Schedule of Offerings Use your browser’s back button to return to the page you just left.

 5. Flashlight, alarm clock (wake-up calls will not always be available and are not always reliable).

-8. Our focus will be making images at all times of the day, not on eating.
-If you normally need food at specific times of the day, be prepared to bring something with you during the day to get you by (i.e., consider bringing peanut butter and bread, snack bars, or whatever else you may need).
+8. Although we will eat plenty, our focus will be making images at all times of the day, not on eating.
+If you normally need food at specific times of the day, be prepared to bring something with you during the day to get you by (i.e., snack bars, or whatever else you may need).
 We will often be shooting from sunrise through sunset, and we may be diverted from our itinerary because an unexpected weather condition or an animal offers an image-making opportunity that takes precedent.
-We will generally not plan a group outing for eating after shooting sunset.
+We will generally plan at least two group meal opportunities per day, but times will vary depending on time of year and time of sunset/sunrise.

-9. 20 of your favorite images for critique (preferably digital captures or scans – they are easier for everyone to view – but bring prints if you don’t have digital images).
+9. 20 of your favorite images for critique (preferably digital – they are easier for everyone to view – but bring prints if you don’t have a disk – the specs for the digital images will be sent to everyone at a later date and posted on the web site).
 This can be an important part of the learning experience and everyone attending should bring the images for critique.
-We are no longer carrying slide projectors, so slides will not work.

-If you choose to ride with us for the workshops, PLEASE PACK LIGHTLY (you will only be there for 4-5 days) and USE ONLY SOFT-SIDED DUFFELS, trying to be prepared for any kind of weather (it can rain nearly anyplace at any time and it may be considerably cooler than you might expect, especially early or late in the day).
-The size of your luggage is important, especially if we will be traveling as a group during the workshop – there is only a minimum amount of room in the vans for luggage and camera gear, and large pieces of luggage may have to be checked at a motel or the airport.
-The best answer is to bring soft duffels.
-Most airlines are now allowing photographers to carry on their tripods again.
-This can be determined by the airport, however, and you should check with your carrier in advance.
-If you have to pack your tripod, taking the head off and wrapping it in bubble wrap will make it easier to pack.
+If you are riding with us, PLEASE PACK LIGHTLY (you will only be there for 4-5 days) and USE ONLY SOFT-SIDED DUFFELS, trying to be prepared for any kind of weather (it can rain nearly anyplace at any time and it may be considerably cooler than you might expect, especially early or late).
+The size of your luggage is important, especially if we will be traveling as a group during the workshop or you have requested the airport service – there is only a minimum amount of room in the vans for luggage and camera gear, and large pieces of luggage may have to be checked at a motel or the airport.
+The best answer is to bring small, soft duffels, not over 30″ long (that should be adequate to fit most tripods into the duffel if needed).
+If you have to pack your tripod, taking the head off will make it easier to pack.

 We will also always send out a final details email just prior to each trip specifying additional location unique suggestions.